HL7/v2-to-fhir/input/pagecontent/implementation_considerations.md

 Admission, Discharge and Transfer (ADT) messaging often reuses an existing message type for new message code/trigger event pairs.

 ### Implementation Guide Extensions on the Base Standard
 Some v2 implementations may adhere to constraints made on the base standard by an implementation guide.
-Where this happens it may be necessary to extend or constrain the standard mappings provided by this project.
+Where this happens, it may be necessary to extend or constrain the standard mappings provided by this project.
 For example, in the US the v2.5.1 immunization messaging implementation guide describes how to use OBX segments to convey information related patient eligibility, distribution of educational materials and vaccine funding source.
 While these concepts are part of the FHIR Immunization resource, the VXU mappings